 The best substrates to use to avoid impaction are :

 - Old newspaper

 - Paper towels

 Some bearded dragon owners prefer to use tiles that look much like rocks.
-These tiles can be found at most home improvement to hardware stores.
+Most home improvement and hardware stores carry a great selection of ceramic or porcelain tiles.
 They are great for preventing impaction and also give a great look to the habitat.